Automating Configuration of InterSystems IRIS with Configuration Merge

 For examples of using Docker Compose to deploy containers with configuration merge, including creating a namespace and database and deploying out-of-the-box InterSystems IRIS topologies such as mirrors and sharded clusters, see Useful Parameters in Automated Deployment.
 The Configuration Parameter File Reference contains a comprehensive description of all InterSystems IRIS configuration parameters.

 How is InterSystems IRIS configured?

-For more on the use and contents of the CPF, see CPF Overview in the Configuration Parameter File Reference, which also describes the individual configuration settings.
+For an overview of the use and contents of the CPF, see the Configuration Parameter File Reference.

 How does configuration merge work?

 A configuration merge file is a partial CPF that contains any desired subset of InterSystems IRIS configuration parameters and values.
 When a merge file is applied to an instance with configuration merge, those settings are merged into the instance’s CPF, replacing the values, as if you had edited the CPF and changed the values manually.
 If a parameter in the merge file is not present in the original CPF, it is simply added in the appropriate place.

 For example, the data and compute nodes in a sharded cluster typically require with a database cache that is much larger than that generally configured for other purposes, and have more shared memory configured as well.
 To configure an instance to have a larger database cache and more shared memory when deployed, or to reconfigure an existing instance this way, you can apply a configuration merge file that includes the globals parameter (which specifies the size of the database cache) and the gmheap parameter (which specifies the amount of shared memory) with the desired values; these replace the default values in the CPF of the instance.
 The following illustrates the use of a merge file to update both the parameters when deploying an instance:.